charmbracelet/glow/README.md

 ## The TUI

-Simply run `glow` without arguments to start the textual user iterface and browse local and stashed markdown.
+Simply run `glow` without arguments to start the textual user interface and browse local and stashed markdown.
 Glow will find local markdown files it the current directory and below or, if you’re in a Git repository, Glow will search the repo.